Notifications from Aflac

 One of the main benefits offered is the guaranteed payment when an insured employee passes, otherwise known as the death benefit.1 If it is a voluntary term life insurance plan, the employee must pass during the specified term for the beneficiary to receive the payout.
 If it is a voluntary whole life insurance plan, the beneficiary will be guaranteed the death benefit whenever they pass.1 If the employer allows it, employees may be able to scale the amount of the death benefit up.

-Another advantage of voluntary life insurance, both and whole and term, is that it’s usually portable.
+Another advantage of voluntary life insurance, both for whole and term, is that it’s usually portable.
 This portability factor allows employees to continue carrying their life insurance benefits, even if employment is terminated.1 However, this depends on each company’s unique guidelines.

 Employers also have the option to make other riders or add-ons available to employees.
 One notable option is the ability to accelerate benefits.
 This can allow the guaranteed payment or death benefit to be paid out early if the employee falls terminally ill.
-Another popular option is supplemental life insurance for partners, children, and other dependents.1
+Another popular option is life insurance options for partners, children, and other dependents.1

-have to break the bank
+Peace of mind doesn't have to break the bank

 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.